 To complicate matters, most antipsychotics aren’t very “clean”, in that they affect a number of other receptors aside from D2 and 5HT2a.
 And that means side effects.

 Extrapyramidal symptoms (EPS) occur most commonly with typical antipsychotics.
-These are named for an area of the brain that is part of the nigrostriatal dopamine-signalling.
+These are named for an area of the brain that is part of the nigrostriatal dopamine-signalling pathway.
 Excessively blocking dopamine in this region produces movement-related side effects, including tremor, rigidity, and akathisia (restlessness).
 Anticholinergic medications such as benztropine can help to reverse these symptoms, due to an inverse relationship between the neurotransmitters acetylcholine and dopamine in this part of the brain.

 Tardive dyskinesia (TD) is a slow onset, potentially reversible involuntary movement disorder that may affect the mouth, hands, and trunk.
 It is caused by enduring changes in dopamine receptors in the basal ganglia as a result of long-term use of high-potency typical antipsychotics.
 The risk of TD with atypicals is very low, and clozapine may actually improve TD symptoms.

 Dopamine blockade in the tongue-twisting tuberoinfundibular pathway can increase levels of the hormone prolactin, which can result in some distressing side effects.
 It can affect both sex drive and sexual function, and can also cause gynecomastia (development of breast tissue in men).
-In general atypicals are less likely to cause this, although risperidone tends to carry a higher risk than other atypicals.
+In general, atypicals are less likely to cause this, although risperidone tends to carry a higher risk than other atypicals.

 The cholinergic signalling system is responsible for resting and digesting activities.
 When antipsychotics disrupt this, the result can be things like dry mouth and constipation.
 On a more positive note, this can decrease the likelihood of experiencing EPS.
-Again, there is a lot of variation from medication to medication as to anticholinergic activity.
+Again, there’s a lot of variation from medication to medication as to anticholinergic activity.

 However, it can be problematic in terms of side effects.
 It can increase the risk of seizures.
 It can cause drooling, which can be quite bothersome for some people.
-It can cause a dangerous drop in white blood cells, so bloodwork is required every 1-4 weeks.
+Of greater concern, it can cause a dangerous drop in white blood cells, so bloodwork is required every 1-4 weeks (there’s more on this in the Quick Guide to Lab Tests on the Resources page).
 When starting clozapine, there is a small risk of an inflammatory reaction in the heart called myocarditis.

 Examples include loxapine, haloperidol, zuclopenthixol, and flupenthixol.
 The latter three are often given as long-acting injections, although there are more alternatives now as a number of atypicals have become available for injection.